How to Make a Chatbot in Python?

 5. Train your Python Chatbot with a Corpus of Data

-For training your chatbot even further, you can use an existing corpus of data.
+In this last step of how to make a chatbot in Python, for training your python chatbot even further, you can use an existing corpus of data.
 Here’s an example of how to train your Python chatbot with a corpus of data provided by the bot itself:

-What we’ve illustrated here is just one among the many ways to make a chatbot in Python.
+What we’ve illustrated here is just one among the many ways of how to make a chatbot in Python.
 You can also use NLTK, another resourceful Python library to create a Python chatbot.
-And although what you learned here is a very basic chatbot model having hardly any cognitive skills, it should be enough to help you understand the anatomy of chatbots.
+And although what you learned here is a very basic chatbot in Python having hardly any cognitive skills, it should be enough to help you understand the anatomy of chatbots.

-Once you understand the design of a chatbot fully well, you can experiment with it using different tools and commands to make it even smarter.
+Once you understand the design of a chatbot using python fully well, you can experiment with it using different tools and commands to make it even smarter.